bsau3130/PowerShell-Universals/Dashboards/Upload-Dashboard/README.md

 In this example every UDCard shows the content from a folder.

 **Here is a video that are showing how it works.
 I have pre-uploaded some files to speed the recording up.**
-(When I was clicking on the FileZilla file it did download to the client but as I did cut my display during the recording you did not see the download grafic)
 ![Demo Video](https://user-images.githubusercontent.com/76907327/129473665-9b0d21a6-419f-4add-b98c-489fff5b58bc.mp4)